Skip Navigation

 What courses are available?

-Several one- and two-credit courses are scheduled for J-term.
+Several one- and two-credit courses are scheduled for J-Term.
 Online, in-person (on-campus) and blended (some in-person, some online) courses are available.
 Also, there is one, 4-credit Outdoor Leadership course also available which has additional fees associated with it.
+Other than participants in the Outdoor Leadership course, students taking J-Term courses will be limited to a total of 2 credits given the short window of time.

 How much do J-Term courses cost?

-Tuition is based on the current “in-state” and “out of state” part-time matriculated tuition rates.
-A $230 per credit “J” term fee is also added. *Anyone interested in using financial aid to help with the fees should reach out to the office directly prior to Dec.
-15.
+Tuition is based on the current in-state and out of state part-time matriculated tuition rates.
+A $240 per credit J-Term fee is also added.
+Students interested in using financial aid to help with the fees should reach out to Student Financial Services directly prior to Dec.
+20.

 How do I register for J-Term?